 Maybe, during the formatting, you’d assigned any Volume label to the SD card, which is now causing the video recording problem.

 Reformat your SD card and keep the Volume label box space empty this time, and set the Allocation unit size to 32KB.

 The drone should record videos perfectly now.
 Many users have found Volume label entry and wrong Allocation unit as the cause of choppy and jerky video recording.

 Caution: Formatting erases all the files on the SD card.
 Make sure you have taken the backup of the stored videos before formatting your Hubsan SD card.

 - Connect the Hubsan SD card to the computer via a card reader

 - Right-click on the drive letter for your Hubsan SD card

 - Set the File System and Allocation unit size

-For Hubsan H501S model, enter: exFAT in File system, set 32KB Allocation unit size and keep the Volume label area blank.
+For the Hubsan H501S model, enter exFAT in the File system, set 32KB Allocation unit size, and keep the Volume label area blank.

 - Click on A data loss warning dialog box appears and click OK